-Apache Cassandra is well known column-oriented data based in the NOSQL big data space.
-Lest us discuss one by one of it’s primary caveats for the relational developer, it means, if you have the background of relational then you have to get out of that and think from the different perspective.
-If you are learner of Apache Cassandra you can visit my previous post about what is Apache Cassandra?.
-The RDBMS best practices can be good practices in Cassandra.
+Most of us came from Relational background so we somewhere think relational beauty on the first go.
+Apache Cassandra is well known column-oriented data based in the NoSQL big data category.
+Let us discuss one by one of its primary caveats for the relational developer.
+If you have a background in relational databases then you have to get out of that and think from a different perspective.
+If you are a learner of Apache Cassandra you can visit what is Apache Cassandra?.
+The RDBMS best practices can be bad practices in Cassandra.

-In the software world, we came from different background, it means, with different roles and with different responsibilities in a company.
-Some of them from: hard-core developer, Project manager, Architect, Product Manager, Operational team, devOps team, IT-infrastructure, business , process.
-The thinking mindset of all of them are different from different perspective.
-Being an architect, you have to think on different NFR (Non-Functional Requirements) for you business Use Case.
-These following things will certainly help out your business need.
+In the software world, we came from different backgrounds, with different roles and with different responsibilities in a company.
+Some of them from the hard-core developer, Project manager, Architect, Product Manager, Operational team, DevOps team, IT-infrastructure, business, process.
+The thinking mindset of all of them is different from different perspectives.
+For instance, being an architect, you have to think on different NFR (Non-Functional Requirements) for your business Use Case.
+The following things will certainly help out your business need.

-The following are the primary caveats for the relational developer in Apache Cassandra:
+The following are the primary caveats for a relational developer in Apache Cassandra:

 - No Normalization:

 - Focus on Query:

 - No Foreign key & no Referential Integrity:

 - No Sequence: